 Fiberglass Clad Wood Windows

-Fiberglass cladding is the new kid on the block and provides the greatest energy efficiency of the materials mentioned here.
+Fiberglass cladding is the new kid on the block and provides the greatest energy efficiency for windows of the materials mentioned here.

 Fiberglass clad windows offer superior energy efficiency due to the insulating properties of the material and its resistance to expansion and contraction, which helps to maintain a tight seal around the window opening minimizing air loss.
 While fiberglass windows are available in many colors factory direct, they can also be painted giving you more flexibility with home decor.
 The low maintenance material is also environmentally friendly as it requires less energy during manufacturing and generates less waste than its counterparts.